How to Know If You’re Under a DDoS Attack

 DDoS attacks can take many forms, varying not only in their use of botnets but also in terms of length and intensity.
 The purpose of these attacks is also beginning to evolve; while the main goal is still to disable servers and cripple functionality, many threat actors now regard DDoS as a prime opportunity to test websites' defenses.
 Hence, the surprising decrease in the typical length of a DDoS attack.

-According to Microsoft, 89 percent of attacks carried out in 2022 lasted less than one hour — and over one-quarter of these attacks were completed within a mere one or two minutes.
+According to Microsoft, 89 percent of attacks carried out in 2022 lasted less than one hour, and more than one quarter of these attacks were completed within a mere one or two minutes.
 Brevity doesn't make these attacks any less damaging, however, and, if anything, reveals the need for sophisticated detection and mitigation strategies that can be deployed instantaneously.

 Today's most common types of attacks include: